crate/croud/docs/commands/clusters.rst

 ``clusters set-deletion-protection``
 ====================================

+.. note::

+   This command is only available for organization admins and superusers.

-Changes the deletion protection status of a cluster.
+Change the deletion protection status of a cluster.

 When deletion protection is enabled, the cluster cannot be deleted until the protection is removed.
 This can help prevent accidental deletions of clusters.

-.. note::

-   This command is only available for organization admins and superusers.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: clusters set-deletion-protection
+   :nodescription:

 Example
 -------